Mikaela/mikaela.github.io/n/pangrams.md

 - **A quick brown fox jumps over the lazy dog.**
 - **_A quick brown fox jumps over the lazy dog._**

+There are also questions on how do you speell Illinois or Iori?
+While that is more of font testing for homoglyphs than a pangram.

+- `lIIN0lS? l0Rl?`
+- lIIN0lS? l0Rl?
+- _lIIN0lS? l0Rl?_
+- **lIIN0lS? l0Rl?**
+- **_lIIN0lS? l0Rl?_**

+Speaking of zero,

+- `Is it a 0, O, or perhaps even Ø? Ø would be Norwegian version of Ö if you asked me.`
+- Is it a 0, O, or perhaps even Ø? Ø would be Norwegian version of Ö if you asked me.
+- _Is it a 0, O, or perhaps even Ø? Ø would be Norwegian version of Ö if you asked me._
+- **Is it a 0, O, or perhaps even Ø? Ø would be Norwegian version of Ö if you asked me.**
+- **_Is it a 0, O, or perhaps even Ø? Ø would be Norwegian version of Ö if you asked me._**

 ## Finnish

 _via Chromium font settings._